Terms of Service

 - API creates and updates are plain-text only; rich-text notes belong to the browser/Trix flow.

-- Bulk endpoint (Dev-pro only): up to 50 notes per call.
+- Bulk endpoint: up to 50 notes per call.
 Counts as one event against the writes bucket regardless of the batch size.

 - Pagination: 50 per page by default, up to 200 via